Skip to content

 apachectl -M | grep security

-The command above should output a line below.
+The command above should produce an output similar to this:

 You’ll find the default configuration file at /etc/modsecurity/modsecurity.conf-recommended.
 To start customizing, copy this file and rename it modsecurity.conf.